marcosvilhena87/sportsclubstats-aprimorado/README.md

 Alternatively, pass `--auto-calibrate` to estimate these parameters using all historical files in the `data/` directory.
 The computed draw rate and home advantage are then used for the simulation.
+Combine this flag with `--auto-team-strengths` to automatically incorporate team quality estimates.

 Use ``estimate_team_strengths`` to calculate attack and defense multipliers for each club: